-Here are some clever and awesome scarcity techniques to increase sales.
+Here are some smart scarcity techniques that can be used to increase sales.

 1. The classic limited stock

 Displaying low amounts of stock available creates a sense of scarcity.
 Revealing a number between 1-3 in stock usually converts better.
-Here’s an example of hotelclub.com implementing this classic style.
+Here’s an example of hotelclub.com implementing this classic tactic.

 “Act Fast!
 Only 3 rooms left at this price!”

 Revealing low stock levels is a simple and great win but the visuals could be much better.
 If we look at Argos, these guys make scarcity much more interactive.

 You can check the stock in your area and reserve it.
 If you enter a postcode and click on the check stock button you’ll receive this pop up.

 Notice how it’s in stock on home delivery, out of stock in one area but only 1 left to collect in another branch close to my location.
 Argos are integrating framing with scarcity in a clever way.
 Also pay attention to the fact that they offer the option to check stock in another area on the pop up.
 When you make scarcity interactive, and show something being generated, it makes your service appear more trustworthy to your users.